 What happens if our trust is violated?
 According to the Centers For Disease Control (CDC), only 5% of the American population over the age of 65 lives in a nursing home.
 Even so, “nursing home residents account for about 20% of deaths from falls in this age group.”
 While some of these accidents are unforeseeable, many could have been prevented.

 The problem is pronounced in hospitals, as well, where more than 1 million falls occur each year.
 30% of these falls result in injury, and 10% in serious injury, including trauma to the head and bone fractures.

-Accidents In New York Nursing Homes
+Common Fall Accidents In New York Nursing Homes

 Nursing homes are legally responsible for the safety of elderly residents.
 Beyond that simple fact, it’s well known that seniors are at particular risk of falling.
 The CDC has found that one out of every three older Americans will fall each year and, among seniors, “falls are the leading cause of both fatal and nonfatal injuries.”
 It’s very likely that the elderly are the most affected by a slip and fall.
 Generally ailing health, along with osteoporosis, mean that seniors are often unable to recover from a serious accident.

 Obviously, nursing homes and assisted living facilities must leverage a considerable amount of their resources toward fall prevention.
 It is not enough for nursing homes to adequately respond after an accident; they must actively attempt to prevent them.
 New York State law is unequivocal on this count: upon admission, every resident must undergo a thorough risk assessment.
 A nursing home’s management must take into account the resident’s history of falls and particular safety needs.